chaspy/gh-monorepo-dep-doctor/README.md

 2. I want to detect **only direct dependencies**. dep-doctor's feature is that it detects the maintenance state of dependencies of dependencies, but I noticed that the detected ones are not controllable for me.

+3. I want to notify Slack of the output results of dep-doctor.
+For this purpose, output in a format that can be handled programmatically is preferred. ([dep-doctor is output in text.](https://github.com/kyoshidajp/dep-doctor/blob/main/cmd/report.go)) In this tool, we implemented it in csv.

 ## Requirement

 - [dep-doctor](https://github.com/kyoshidajp/dep-doctor) v1.2.1 or later